vikashask/MEAN-Interview-Question/javaScript/interview-question-1.md

     var detail = users[0];             // users[0] will return undefined

 ## Where To Use the Associate Array?
-I am going to explain the associate array over the database table columns.
-A table have some columns and its type i.e.

 The empName as text type, empAge as number type and enpDOB as date type